Linda Thelenius

-Linda Maria Elisabeth Thelenius (born Linda Gedin on 21 January 1974 in Västerås, and also known as Linda Rosing) is a Swedish glamour model and singer.
+Linda Maria Elisabeth Thelenius (born Linda Gedin, 21 January 1974), also known as Linda Rosing) is a Swedish glamour model and singer.
 Thelenius (then Rosing) became known in Sweden when she was a housemate on Big Brother 2003; she has since released a book, been a party leader for the Unique Party and participated in several other reality shows.
-She has been married to Basic Element singer Peter Thelenius since 2010.
+She was born in Västerås and has been married to Basic Element singer Peter Thelenius since 2010.

 Career

 Reality series

 Thelenius became familiar to Swedish TV viewers as a housemate on Big Brother in 2003; the series was aired on Kanal5 where she made headlines for having sex on live television.
 She also worked as a glamour model after her stint on Big Brother for men's magazines such as Slitz.
 She is, according to her own statement, in the running to have a spread in the American version of Playboy.
 She took part in Michael Brinkenstjärna's television show Team Paparazzia along with Meral Tasbas.
 In 2009, she got her own dating show on Kanal5 called Den rätte för Rosing.
 In 2008, she was on the game show Sanningens Ögonblick and on Wipeout in 2009.
 Thelenius along with her daughter Melissa went on the paranormal show Det Okända on Sjuan in 2011 to get help with ghostly activity in their apartment.